Member Handbook

 If you are new to the NC Innovations waiver or are an existing participant, you may live in a private home or residential setting that meets the NC Innovations waiver criteria.

-You can choose how to receive services when you choose them as part of the ISP process.
-You can choose to receive your services in one of two ways:
+You can choose how to get services when you choose them as part of your ISP.
+You can choose toget your services in one of two ways:

 1. Provider-directed Services.
-Choosing a network provider agency to deliver your services.
+You choose a network provider agency to deliver your services.

 2. Individual and Family-directed Services.
 You can choose one of two options for these services.

-1. Employer of Record Option: You can hire and manage workers who help you and you can get help from a financial support services agency offered to NC Innovation Waiver participants who choose this option.
-Employer of record supports are provided to ensure funds for self-directed services are managed and distributed correctly.
+1. Employer of Record Option: You can hire and manage workers to help you.
+You can get help from a financial support services agency offered to NC Innovations waiver participants who choose this option.
+Employer of record supports are provided to ensure make sure funds for self-directed services are managed and distributed correctly.

 2. Agency with Choice Option: You can self-direct your services by training and supervising workers with the help of a network provider agency.